 The architecture is stunning

 If you put me in a city with nothing but old buildings, I’d be happy.
-Not only is there beautiful Gothic and Romanesque architecture in the old town and at the famous Cathedral, but there’s also ultra modern architecture too.
+Not only is there beautiful Gothic and Romanesque architecture in the old town and at the famous Cathedral, but there’s also ultra modern architecture and plenty of street art too.
 Check out that photo of the City of Arts and Sciences.
 So sleek!

 There are tons of parks